armory/docs/content/en/scale-agent/install/install-spin.md

 ---
-title: Install the Armory Scale Agent in Spinnaker
+title: Install the Armory Scale Agent in an Existing Spinnaker Instance
 linkTitle: Spinnaker
 weight: 5
 description: >